 All refrigerators should be maintained in line with manufacturer's advice.
+Portable appliance testing (PAT) should be undertaken in accordance with local arrangements.

 The refrigerator door seals should be checked regularly to ensure a good seal is maintained.

 4.9 Identification of the refrigerator